aspose-words/Aspose.Words-Documentation/net/getting-started/platforms-and-interoperability/windows-azure-platform/integrating-aspose-words-with-azure-data-lake/_index.md

 In Visual Studio, create a new project by adding **C# Class Library (For U-SQL Application)** and add the NuGet reference to [Aspose.Words](https://www.nuget.org/packages/Aspose.Words/).

-The following code example shows how to implement the IOutputter interface:
+The following code example demonstrates how to implement the IOutputter interface:

 **.NET**